calband/calchart-redesign-old/docs/Testing.md

 $ vagrant ssh -c 'flake8 calchart/'
 ```

 We use [`eslint`](https://eslint.org/) and [`eslint-plugin-vue`](https://github.com/vuejs/eslint-plugin-vue) for linting the Javascript/Vue code. `eslint` is super configurable; everything we're checking is listed in `.eslintrc.json`.
 Anything not on the list is checked, so if you want something else to be linted, add it to `.eslintrc.json`.
-This command should be run wherever you ran `npm install`:
+This command should be run locally:

 ```
-# if installed locally
 $ npm run lint

-# if installed in the VM
-$ vagrant ssh -c 'npm run lint'
 ```

 ## Server-Side Tests